V-Sekai-fire/3dgs-ply2gltf/README.md

 ## Credits

- - Xin Zhao on the Spherical Harmonics rotation and overall debugging
+ - Xin Zhao for the Spherical Harmonics rotation discussions and overall debugging

 ## References